-We are pleased to share with you this primer, which provides a detailed framework for our online learning methodology in Ateneo de Manila University’s Basic Education Unit.
+We are pleased to share with you this primer, which provides a detailed framework for our online learning methodology in Ateneo de Manila Basic Education.
 This document serves as a practical guide to everyone—teachers, learners and parents—in preparation for the start of school year 2020-2021.

 However, it also serves as a reminder that learning in the time of Covid-19 calls for a firm home and school partnership.
 Fr Vitangelo Denora SJ, General Director of the Gonzaga Institute in Palermo, recently wrote a reflection paper to help guide educators of Jesuit Schools as they venture into the world of distance learning.
 Offering us a fitting metaphor for this partnership, he says, “we are companions in this unexpected voyage.”